List of Marvel Comics characters: R: Peggy Rae

 Margaret "Peggy" Rae-Burdick is a character appearing in American comic books published by Marvel Comics.
-The character, created by Geoff Johns and Gary Frank, first appeared in Avengers Vol. 3 #62 (February 2003).
+The character, created by Geoff Johns and Gary Frank, first appeared in Avengers (vol. 3) #62 (February 2003).

 Peggy Rae is the ex-wife of Scott Lang and together had a daughter named Cassandra Lang.
 She remarries to police officer Blake Burdick.
 Peggy has an uneven relationship with Scott due to their divorce and has some slight resentment towards superheroes in general.
 She gets a court ruling that limits the amount of time Scott can spend with their daughter.
 After the events of Avengers Disassembled, Peggy and Blake got into an argument with Cassie resulting in Peggy slapping her.
 This pushed Cassie into joining the Young Avengers.
 For a while, it became apparent that Peggy and Blake did not know of Cassie's double life, but soon began to suspect that she was "the Giant Girl".
 Peggy learns from Jessica Jones that Cassie had been stealing Pym Particles which worries her as she still thinks that Cassie had a heart condition that had since been cured.
-Since then, she has forbade her from anymore super heroics.
+Since then, she has forbidden her from anymore super heroics.
 Later on however, Peggy is upset at Cassie for supposedly injuring Blake accidentally.
 After some recuperating, Cassie calls Peggy and tells her that Blake will pull through resulting in mother and daughter apologizing and reconciling.